MRICECOLD2/MRICECOLD2/README.md

-- 👋 Hi, I’m @MRICECOLD2
+- 👋 Hi, I’m Muhammad Umer
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning Javascript
+- 👀 I’m a 1st year student of Software Engineering at Mehran University of Engineering and technology

 <!---
 MRICECOLD2/MRICECOLD2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.